TSummersLab/sysid-multinoise/README.md

 ## System identification for linear systems with multiplicative noise

-The code in this repository implements the algorithms and ideas from our paper:
+The code in this repository implements the Multiple-trajectory Averaging Least-Squares (MALS) algorithm and ideas from our paper:
 * Linear System Identification under Multiplicative Noise from Multiple Trajectory Data (under review)